-Members Present: Councillors Ian Adams (Chairman), Thomas Crockett, Jonathan Glanz, Louise Hyams, Vincenzo Rampulla, Karen Scarborough, Cameron Thomson and Jason Williams
+Members of Committee: Councillors Ian Adams (Chairman), Thomas Crockett, Jonathan Glanz, Louise Hyams, Vincenzo Rampulla, Karen Scarborough, Cameron Thomson and Jason Williams.

-Also Present: Councillor Robert Davis, Cabinet Member for the Built Environment.
+Councillor Robert Davis, Cabinet Member for the Built Also Present: Environment.

-1 MEMBERSHIP
+1. MEMBERSHIP

 1.1 There were no apologies for absence.
 All Members of the Committee were present at the meeting.